 Coaching is a supportive growth process wherein a person has determined that wherever they are now isn’t where they want to be.
-Women most come to coaching to tackle a specific problem or because they have a general sense that there is more to their life and they’re ready to invest time into finding out what that is.
-Having a trained, objective person outside of their situation is vital to the learning process, and often just what they need to begin to get “unstuck” and move forward with renewed hope and energy.
+Women most often come to the coaching process in order to tackle a specific problem or because they have a general sense that there is more to their life and they’re ready to invest time and money into finding out what that is.
+Having a trained, objective person outside of their situation is vital to the learning process, and often just what they need to begin to get “unstuck” and move forward with renewed hope and vitality.

 - help to clarify values, goals, and belief systems in order to make a specific decision

 - help to walk out of hurt and into a place of healing